e107inc/e107-easyshop/readme.txt

  * Altered Features:
    - admin_general_preferences.php: use tabs to display all options more orderly
    - easyshop.php: added style #easyshop_main_cat_name to Main Category Name
+   - easyshop.php: main category presentation based on new settings of preferences at layout tab
    - easyshop_ver.php: security related: outsiders can't determine anymore which EasyShop version you are running
  * Bugs Fixed:
    - admin_categories.php: link to product maintenance fixed